LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/prompt/index.md

 ### 2. Customizing submodules prompt

-The second method is that most of the modules in LlamaIndex have a `getPrompts` and a `updatePrompt` method that allows you to override the default prompt.
+The second method is that most of the modules in LlamaFlow have a `getPrompts` and a `updatePrompt` method that allows you to override the default prompt.
 This method is useful when you want to change the prompt on the fly or in submodules on a more granular level.

 ```ts
 // Create index